AM4772/Henry-PF/README.md

 ## About the App

-This application was the last requirement to earn the certification of Full Stack Developer of **Henry's Full Stack Developer Bootcamp**.
-We were **`only`** allowed to use the technologies taught during the course.
+This application was the last requirement to earn the certification of Full Stack Developer offered by **`Henry's Bootcamp`**.
+The website had to comply with minimum requirements, which in our case was a fully functional and deployed e-commerce.
+An important aspect of the project consisted in team work.
+We were divided in groups of 8.
+We were allowed to use any technologies at our disposal.

-Technologies used:
+We decided to build a user-friendly, scalable e-commerce to sell books, though initially we were going to offer ebooks.
+We named it **[BookStore](https://bookstore-rose.vercel.app "BookStore")**.
+These are the main functionalities we developed: auto-complete search, filter by author or category, pagination, register/log in as user, log in with Google, 2-step user validation, book details, add/remove favorites, add/remove cart items, add/remove book reviews, pay with MercadoPago or credit cards, several mailing features, review purchase history, complete administration module which includes analytics.
+We are currently working on adding more functionalities.

+So far, we have used these technologies:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-696969?style=flat&logo=javascript)
 ![React](https://img.shields.io/badge/-React-696969?style=flat&logo=react)